SEC03-BP06 Manage access based on lifecycle - Security Pillar

 Implementation guidance

 Carefully manage and adjust access privileges that you grant to identities (such as users, roles, groups) throughout their lifecycle.
 This lifecycle includes the initial onboarding phase, ongoing changes in roles and responsibilities, and eventual offboarding or termination.
 Proactively manage access based on the stage of the lifecycle to maintain the appropriate access level.
-Adhere to the principle of least privilege to reduce the risk of excessive or unnecessary access privileges.
+Adhere to the principle of least privilege to reduce the risk of excessive or unnecessary access Privileges.

 You can manage the lifecycle of IAM users directly within the AWS account, or through federation from your workforce identity provider to AWS IAM Identity Center.
 For IAM users, you can create, modify, and delete users and their associated permissions within the AWS account.
 For federated users, you can use IAM Identity Center to manage their lifecycle by synchronizing user and group information from your organization's identity provider using the System for Cross-domain Identity Management (SCIM) protocol.